Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - The Asa Tribe now starts off with a Chieftain's Hall built in Kiel for the Settlement of Scandinavia scenario.
+- Stone Piles are no longer generated near player starting positions for the scenarios set on Earth.

 * Upgrades
 - Added Holmgang upgrade for the Norse (+20% bonus vs. infantry for sword infantry).